 New Zealand is a parliamentary democracy and a constitutional monarchy.
 The only body which can make laws is the elected House of Representatives.

-Queen Elizabeth II is the head of state, or sovereign.
-On her accession in 1952 she was proclaimed in New Zealand ‘Queen of this Realm and all her other Realms’.
-She reigns as the Queen of New Zealand independently of her position as Queen of the United Kingdom.
-Her representative in New Zealand, the governor-general, has symbolic and ceremonial roles and is not involved in the day-to-day running of the government, which is the domain of the prime minister.
+From 1952 until her death in 2022, Queen Elizabeth II was the head of state, or sovereign.
+On her accession she was proclaimed in New Zealand as ‘Queen of this Realm and all her other Realms’.
+She reigned as Queen of New Zealand independently of her position as Queen of the United Kingdom.
+Her successor, King Charles III, reigns on the same basis.
+His representative in New Zealand, the governor-general, has symbolic and ceremonial roles and is not involved in the day-to-day running of the government, which is the domain of the prime minister.

-The Queen’s portrait appears on New Zealand’s banknotes and coins (though no longer on most issues of postage stamps).
-The continued use of the image of the Queen is no longer an indication that New Zealand is in any way politically subservient to the United Kingdom, but the fact that the two countries still share a monarch does reflect their long-standing ties.
+The Queen’s portrait appeared on New Zealand’s banknotes and coins (though no longer on most issues of postage stamps).
+The continued use of her image was no longer an indication that New Zealand was in any way politically subservient to the United Kingdom, but the fact that the two countries still share a monarch does reflect their long-standing ties.

 In New Zealand sovereignty is exercised by Parliament (both the monarch and the House of Representatives).
-A bill needs the assent of the Queen or her representative to become law; it is not sufficient for the House merely to pass a bill.
+A bill needs the assent of the King or his representative to become law; it is not sufficient for the House merely to pass a bill.
 Traditionally this assent is never withheld.

-When New Zealanders talk about ‘the Crown’ they are usually referring not to the Queen as a person but to the government as a whole.
+When New Zealanders talk about ‘the Crown’ they are usually referring not to the monarch as a person but to the government as a whole.

 For many years, the Queen’s representatives in New Zealand were usually members of England’s minor aristocracy.
 The first New Zealand-born governor-general, Sir Arthur Porritt – an Olympic medallist – was appointed in 1967.
 Porritt had lived in England since 1923 and he retired to that country when his term was up.
 But all his successors to the highest office in the land have been New Zealand citizens and New Zealand residents.

-The governor-general’s main function is to ask the leader of the majority party in Parliament (usually after an election) to form a government.
+The governor-general’s main function is to ask the leader of the party or group of parties commanding a majority in Parliament (usually after an election) to form a government.
 He or she gives the royal assent to acts of Parliament and is the titular commander in chief of the armed forces.

 The governor-general is required by convention always to follow the advice of ministers who enjoy the support of a majority of the members of the House of Representatives.

 The single chamber of the New Zealand Parliament is called the House of Representatives.
-The nominated Legislative Council, also established by the 1852 Constitution Act, was abolished in 1950.
+The nominated Legislative Council, also established by the 1852 New Zealand Constitution Act (UK), was abolished in 1950.

 The important powers of the House of Representatives are: